HappySeaFox/sail/README.md

 - Image viewers.
 - Anyone who needs loading or saving images in different image formats.

-## License

-- libsail-common, libsail, C++ bindings, and plugins are under LGPLv3+.
-- Examples are under the MIT license.

 ## Features

 - easy-to-use C and C++ interfaces.